Band Acronyms Defined

 - Percussion: any striking instrument, not only drums

-- Front Ensemble: those who play stationary percussion instruments (typically in the front of the field
+- Front Ensemble: those who play stationary percussion instruments (typically in the front of the field) Includes some percussion instruments (xylophone, marimba, vibraphone, syntesizer, and other instruments not practical to march.

 - Marimba: percussion instrument, large version of a xylophone